blazingpencils/blazingpencils.github.io/README.md

 Name the new file in the format 01.markdown, with 01 being whatever comes next in the sequence (if you have 10 projects already, name the new project 11.markdown).

-Paste the contents you copied earlier into the new project file, and change the "img:" option to whatever you named your image that you'd like to appear on the homepage grid (the first one you uploaded above).
-Change options under "carousel:" to the images you'd like to appear on the project page (the one(s) you uploaded to the "/carousel" folder.
+Paste the contents you copied earlier into the new project file, and change the "img:" option to whatever you named your image that you'd like to appear on the homepage grid (the first one you uploaded above to the /projects folder).
+Change options under "carousel:" to the images you'd like to appear on the project page (the one(s) you uploaded to the "/carousel" folder).

 ![Screenshot](https://blazingpencils.github.io/assets/img/EditPage-2.png)